sergioguerreroblanco-oss/cola-worker-test/README.md

 ## 🔄 Continuous Integration

-A GitHub Actions workflow (.github/workflows/ci.yml) is provided.
+A GitHub Actions workflow (```.github/workflows/ci.yml```) is provided.
 It performs:

-Build and test on ubuntu-latest using CMake and g++.
+- Build and run unit tests on ```ubuntu-latest``` using CMake and g++.

-Build Docker image and run tests inside the container.
+- Build Docker image and execute the binary/tests inside the container.

+This ensures that:
+- The code always compiles on a clean environment.
+- All unit tests pass successfully on each push/pull request.
-This ensures the project is validated in both native and containerized environments.
+- The project works both in native Linux and inside a reproducible Docker container.

 ---